 From Shackleton's Endurance, icebound and crushed in 1915, to the sinking of Icebird's sister ship Gotland II in 1982 and Southern Quest in 1986, polar ships have succumbed to the immense pressure of the ice.
 Less spectacular but more common are besetments, where a ship can be trapped for days or weeks at a time.
 Nella Dan was beset for 48 days in 1985.
 Ice reconnaissance by helicopters and high resolution satellite pictures of the ice, transmitted from the Antarctic Meteorological Centre at Casey, now provide valuable information about ice conditions and minimise the risk of besetment.

 - Ask students to imagine that they are on a vessel that has to be abandoned, either in the pack ice, or the middle of the Southern Ocean.
 Give them these questions to answer in groups:

 - What would be the voyage leader's priorities?

 - You have 90 seconds to leave your cabin.
 What would you take with you?

 - What are the ten most important items to take with you in a lifeboat?

 - You can create maths problems based around rescue; e.g. there are two or three ships in your vicinity in different positions, travelling at different average speeds - which will get to you first?

 - Have a class debate about the rescue of private expeditions.
 Who pays?
-Draw on the recent accounts of rescues in the Southern Ocean, such as that of Tony Bullimore in 1997 (see the Herald Sun's article from 4 April 2007) or the rescue of yachtsmen in the tragic 1998 Sydney-Hobart yacht race.
+Draw on the recent accounts of rescues in the Southern Ocean, such as the rescue of yachtsmen in the tragic 1998 Sydney-Hobart yacht race or more recent rescues, for example the private Australasian Antarctic Expedition 2014.
 This could extend to a discussion on the physical and psychological factors involved in survival.